-Installing a Nest thermostat is one of the easiest ways to improve the daily schedule of your HVAC system.
-This smart thermostat can be taught your preferences and automatically make adjustments.
+Using a Nest thermostat is one of the easiest ways to improve the daily schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make adjustments.
 But as you may expect, it won’t work properly or at all if you see an error code on the display.
-The exact error code supplies useful information about the root of the problem, something a trained technician can use to present solutions that much sooner.
+The precise error code supplies useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much quicker.

-Listed below are seven of the most likely error codes you may find on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you could fix it and the estimated cost to do so.
-Don’t forget that while the price will ultimately be dependent on the specific Nest model, you can count on paying about $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific parts required to finish repairs.
+Here are seven of the most likely error codes you may encounter on your Nest thermostat.
+We’ll review the basics of each error code as well as how you could solve it and the projected cost to do so.
+Keep in mind that while the costs will ultimately hinge on the precise Nest model, you can count on paying around $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific components needed to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is detached from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the problem is resolved.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the issue is fixed.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician can examine electrical connections and wiring until they locate the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A professional technician should check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not just a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.

-They’ll shut off the power and gradually look at each wire, seeing to it that they are fully attached into the connector with the correct amount of exposed copper.
-Once they locate the damaged connector, it can be exchanged for a new one.
+They’ll shut off the power and gradually inspect each wire, making sure they are fully attached into the connector with the correct amount of bare copper.
+After they pinpoint the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-Presuming the breakers are on, you can inspect a few other places before consulting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can shut down and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+Presuming the breakers are on, you can examine a couple of other places before contacting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and provide power through a USB cable.
-In the event it presents error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will probably be best to get in touch with a pro.
+As this error can drain your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and provide power through a USB cable.
+In the event it presents error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This can stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-A technician needs to cautiously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This can stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+Your technician should carefully examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you might notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is sent inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to switch the power off as soon as possible.
-You can then get a hold of a professional technician with the necessary experience diagnosing and resolving electrical problems.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is transported inside the Nest’s wiring, it can damage internal components and could even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience diagnosing and resolving electrical problems.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being shut off, but it could also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s best to get in touch with a local professional.
+This could be as easy as the breaker being shut off, but it could also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s best to speak with a local professional.